 Install the thermostat per the manufacturer's instructions.
-The low voltage (24 volt) connections from the thermostat are made at the terminal strip on the control board in the furnace.
-See Figures 8a-8e for the proper connections for heating only (four wire) and heating/cooling (five wire) applications.
+The low voltage (24 volt) connections from the thermostat are made at the terminal strip on the control board in the gas furnace side of the unit.
 The recommended minimum wire gauge for thermostat wiring is shown in Table 10.